Osiris1975/namelist-mod-gen/docs/SteamDesc.md

 Curious what a namelist generated completely by [b]ChatGPT[/b] would look like?

 Then you've come to the right place!
+This mod has all that and MORE!

 [hr][/hr]
 [h1]About the Namelists[/h1]